Skip to main content

 Deploying OneIQ Pulse for Azure

-1. Go to the the Azure Portal and search for Deploy a custom template.
+1. Go to the Azure Portal and search for Deploy a custom template.

 2. Select Build your own template in the editor.